onap/integration/docs/docs_BBS.rst

 In Frankfurt release, BBS enables ONAP to

 1. Establish a subscriber's HSIA (High Speed Internet Access) service from an ONT (Optical Network Termination unit) to the Internet drain

    - The HSIA service is designed and deployed using ONAP's design and deployment capabilities
    - The HSIA service activation is initiated via ONAP's External APIs and orchestrated and controlled using ONAP orchestration and control capabilities.
-The control capabilities leverage a 3rd party controller to implement the requested action within the technology domain/location represented by the domain specific SDN management and control function.
+The control capabilities leverage a 3rd party controller to implement the requested actions within the technology domain/location represented by the domain specific SDN management and control function.

 2. Detect the change of location for ONT devices (Nomadic ONT devices)

    - PNF (Re-)Registration for an ONT

      - Subscriber association to an ONT via ONAP's External APIs
      - ONT association with a expected Access UNI (PON port) when a HSIA service is created/deployed for a subscriber
      - PNF (Re-)Registration using ONAP's PNF registration capabilities

    - Service location modification that is detected by ONAP's analytic and initiated via the closed loop capabilities

      - The closed loop capabilities invoke a HSIA location change service that is orchestrated and controlled using ONAP capabilities and 3rd party controllers